MohamedHaitamKsiks/awesome-simple-engine/README.md

 ### Textures

-A texture is an image stored in the GPU which can be used for rendering.
+A texture is an image stored in the GPU.

 Example:
 ```cpp